Characterizing the Burst Error Correction Ability of Quantum Cyclic Codes

 \IEEEPARstart{N}{oise} induced by decoherence is a main obstacle in the realization of quantum computers and quantum communications.
 One of the most usual and important methods to deal with such phenomenon is using quantum error correction codes (QECCs) to correct the errors \cite{nielsen2010quantum}.
 In standard quantum coding theory, quantum errors are assumed to be discrete and independent with each other.
 However, in practical quantum information processing systems, quantum errors tend to be correlated in space and time \cite{caruso2014quantum,clemens2004quantum,jacobsen2014optimal,chiribella2011quantum,mcewen2022resolving}.
 Thus quantum channels usually have a memory effect and bring in errors which are localized, e.g., bursts of errors.

 Similar to classical coding theory \cite{lin2004error}, there are quantum burst error correction codes (QBECCs) {\cite{jihao2017on, vatan1999spatially, kawabata2000quantum, tokiwa2005some}} for correcting bursts of errors.
 In \cite{vatan1999spatially}, the spatially correlated qubit errors are considered and the first families of QBECCs were constructed by using the Calderbank-Shor-Steane (CSS) construction \cite{calderbank1996good, steane1996error}.
 In \cite{tokiwa2005some}, QBECCs of short block length were found by using computer exhaustive search.
 In \cite{kawabata2000quantum,Trinca2022New}, quantum interleavers for QBECCs were proposed so that long QBECCs can be produced from short ones.
 In \cite{qian2015constructions}, some QBECCs were obtained from quantum Reed-Solomon (RS) codes.
 In \cite{fan2018constructionISIT}, the framework of general QBECCs was presented and \emph{degenerate} QBECCs were first proposed.
 In \cite{trinca2023construction,trinca2024new}, quantum burst error correction was related to topological quantum error-correcting codes and new QBECCs were constructed by using interleaving techniques.
-More recently, burst errors caused by the cosmic rays are particularly concerned in the experiment of fault-tolerant quantum computations \cite{suzuki2022q3de,tan2024resilience,xu2022distributed,chadwick2024averting,li2024direct}.
+In \cite{con2025qbel}, a new class of quantum burst error-locating codes was proposed to locate and correct burst errors.